 Competitions sanctioned by CARS must be run in compliance with the rules and provisions provided by CARS.
 However, organisers must provide for every National or Regional Championship competition a set of Supplementary Regulations which need not repeat and may not, under any circumstances, conflict with these GCRs and other CARS National Rally Regulations unless approval for specific exemptions has been given as per CARS GCR 1.9.
-The Supplementary Regulations must contain the following information:
+The Supplementary Regulations: